 How to Make Peace Sign Bookends

 My daughter, The Han, is a bookworm.
 She could honestly open her own library because she has so many books!
-I can’t complain about a child who loves to read, though.
-Since she has so many books, organization seems to be a problem.
+I can’t complain about a child who loves to read, though, but since she has so many books, organization seems to be a problem.

 Materials: